Anvesan ResearchStablecoin Funding Report

 Stablecoin L1 is closed to new entrants.

-Only one notable L1 deal in 2026 so far, coming from a frontrunner.
+Zero new L1 raises in 2026 so far, after the category peaked in 2025.
 The next viable entry vector is application-layer or vertical-purpose chains co-built with an issuer, not generalist new L1s.

 04